AsteriskAmpersand/Ice-Stable/README.md

 ### ──────────【 Great Sword 】────────── ###

 #### 【 New Alternate Playstyle: Combo Great Sword 】 ####
 The following changes are intended to offer a new playstyle option for GS that is competitive with the current TCS-focused playstyle, without replacing it.
 Combat will be focused around utilizing non-charging combo attacks to lead into Jumping Wide Slash as a powerful combo finisher.
-Finding windows to fit in JWS safely and also achieving longer combos, will be core to mastering this playstyle.
+Finding openings to fit powered-up Jumping Wide Slashes safely, will be core to mastering this playstyle.
 This playstyle will favor elemental builds.
 - New Combo System:
   - Overhead Slash, Wide Slash, and Rising Slash increase combo count by 1, up to a maximum of 3.
   - These moves can now combo directly into Jumping Wide Slash (Triangle+R2).